-Study #2 (S2) Downtown Parking and Multi-Modal Circulation Study

-The City of Ashland will conduct a downtown parking management and multi-modal circulation study to evaluate the effectiveness of existing downtown parking management and truck loading zones and potential changes in parking management and travel demand management (TDM) strategies to increase overall accessibility to downtown for tourists, customers, and employees.
+Study #2 (S2) Downtown Parking and Multi-Modal Circulation Study potential changes in parking management and travel demand management (TDM) strategies to increase overall accessibility to downtown for tourists, customers, and employees.
 The multi-modal circulation study will review pedestrian circulation, bicycle circulation, and vehicle circulation for vehicles and trucks downtown.
-The study will evaluate the alternatives generated for providing bicycle lanes and wider sidewalks on Main Street through downtown that were generated during the TSP alternatives analysis phase.
+The study will evaluate the alternatives generated for providing bicycle lanes and wider sidewalks on E Main Street through downtown that were generated during the TSP alternatives analysis phase.
 The alternatives evaluation will consider impacts to vehicle and truck parking and circulation.
 The cost estimate for the study is \$100,000; the priority is high indicating a timeline of 0 to 5 years (i.e., the study is to be conducted 0 to 5 years into the future).